fpauer/Single-Page-Application-Backbone/README.md

 # Single Page Application with Backbone 1.3.3

-The idea is to check how is the entire process since install the js framework till the final version of a simple SAP (Single Page Application).
+The idea is to check how is the entire process since install the js MVC "framework" till the final version of a simple SAP (Single Page Application).

 ## Some concepts about MVC (or derivatives, MVP / MVVM).